 - Method 2.
 Install Ansible using pip.

-First install pyhton3 and python3-pip packages using following command:
+First, install pyhton3 and python3-pip packages using the following command:

 sudo dnf install python3 python3-pip

-Now run below pip3 command to install Ansible:
+Now run the below pip3 command to install Ansible:

 pip3 install ansible --user